Aging of Canada: Economics

+Canada has the highest percentage of workers with higher education in the G7.
+However, Canada's productivity ranks lower than every other nation in the Group of 7 except Japan.
+According to the Bank of Canada, young Canadians suffer from a mismatch between skills learned at school and those demanded by the work place.
+As a result, many new entrants to the job market find themselves either unemployed despite being highly trained, or stuck in low-wage positions.
+As of 2025, while Canada faces high (youth) unemployment in the short run, due to global tariffs of American President Donald J. Trump, economists project that unemployment would peak by around 2030 due to population aging.
 The mass retirement of baby boomers can lead to labor shortages, jeopardize pensions, and strain public finances.
-As of 2025, while Canada faces high (youth) unemployment in the short run, due to global tariffs of American President Donald J. Trump, economists project that unemployment would peak by around 2030 due to population aging.
-A shrinking labor force may dampen productivity and growth.
+In the long term, a shrinking labor force may dampen productivity and growth.
 Initiatives such as flexible work arrangements, age-friendly workplaces, and retraining programs have been introduced to harness the potential of older workers while addressing the economic challenges associated with an aging population.
-Among wealthy nations, such as Canada, life expectancy is projected to continue growing.
+Among wealthy nations, including Canada, life expectancy is projected to continue growing.
 An analysis by the International Monetary Fund (IMF) concludes that on average, 70 year-olds in 2022 had the same cognitive ability has a 53-year-olds in 2000, enabling older citizens to continue working and earning money.

 According to the Royal Bank of Canada (RBC), the provinces of British Columbia, Quebec, and Atlantic Canada would face the steepest rate of the "silver tsunami" or mass retirement.
 Government programs like the Old Age Security (OAS) and Canada Pension Plan (CPP) aim to provide financial support to seniors, contributing to their economic well-being.
+At current trend, the number of working Canadians per senior—the old age dependency ratio—will reach three in 2027, down from almost eight in 1976.
+In Quebec, pharmacies are reporting more sales of diapers for adults than children in the mid-2020s.

 For many years, Canada has expanded immigration partly as a response to population aging.
 But by the mid-2020s, immigration to Canada was restricted in order to alleviate the cost-of-living crisis, including a shortage of housing.
 The Bank of Canada estimated that in Canada's largest cities, a 1% increase in skilled immigration caused home prices to rise by 6-8%.
 At the same time, research on developed countries suggests that a prospective immigrant must have at least a bachelor's degree or be working towards one in order to have net positive economic contribution to the host country.
 Given the experiences of other countries around the world, pro-natalist policies are unlikely significantly increase birth rates.
 However, thanks to good healthcare, older Canadians, like their counterparts in other industrialized nations, can retire later and accumulate more savings.
 Goldman Sachs estimates that at the current rate of gains in life expectancy, rich countries like Canada have an effective replacement fertility rate of 1.6 to 1.7, assuming zero immigration.